-- b. the number of credits for the courses in the second and third academic year for which an exemption (vr) has been granted may not exceed 40 credits in total; - the student completed all requirements for the degree within a period of time not exceeding 48 months - 2.
+- 1. A student can receive the predicate 'with distinction' for the Bachelor's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results of the courses in the BSc programme weighed on the basis of the credits is at least 8.00, including the Bachelor Final projet.
+Passes (v) and exemptions (vr) will not be taken into consideration: - b. the number of credits for the courses for which an exemption (vr) has been granted may not exceed 40 credits in total; - the student completed all requirements for the degree within a period of time not exceeding 42 months. - 2.
 In special cases the Board of Examiners may decide to grant the designation 'with distinction' to a student who does not meet the requirements referred to in paragraph 1 if the student in question has shown exceptional skills in the degree programme in question. - 3.
 When determining the periods of time referred to in paragraph 1c, any delay in completing the programme owing to circumstances that result in the student being eligible for financial support under the RAS financial support regulation for students shall be taken into account.